Fugitive Slave Clause

 The Fugitive Slave Clause in the United States Constitution, also known as either the Slave Clause or the Fugitives From Labor Clause, is Article IV, Section 2, Clause 3, which requires a "Person held to Service or Labour" (usually a slave, apprentice, or indentured servant) who flees to another state to be returned to his or her master in the state from which that person escaped.
-The enactment of the Thirteenth Amendment to the United States Constitution, which abolished slavery except as a punishment for criminal acts, has made the clause mostly irrelevant.
+The enactment of the Thirteenth Amendment to the United States Constitution, which abolished slavery except as a punishment for a crime, has made the clause mostly irrelevant.

 Text

 The text of the Fugitive Slave Clause is:

 No Person held to Service or Labour in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due.

-Similar to other references in the Constitution dealing with slavery, the words "slave" and "slavery" are not used in this clause.
+As with other references in the original Constitution to slavery, the words "slave" and "slavery" are not used in this clause.
 Historian Donald Fehrenbacher believes that throughout the Constitution there was the intent to make it clear that slavery existed only under state law, not federal law.
 In this instance, Fehrenbacher concludes:

-Most revealing in this respect was a last-minute change in the fugitive-clause whereby the phrase "legally held to service or labor in one state" was changed to read "held to service or labor in one state, under the laws thereof."
+Most revealing in this respect was a last-minute change in the fugitive clause whereby the phrase "legally held to service or labour in one state" was changed to read "held to service or labour in one state, under the laws thereof."
 The revision made it impossible to infer from the passage that the Constitution itself legally sanctioned slavery.